coeurlcandy/IsleMap/README.md

 # IsleMap

-A map for your unnamed island.
+A map that displays all gathering nodes for your unnamed island.

 * Toggle materials -> |Filter Nodes|
 * Zoom in -> ctrl + mouse wheel